 If you're anything like me, you like the idea of security lighting but don't love the look of flood lights all around your house.

-Instead, I opted for flush mounted soffit lights under the eaves for a clean and unobtrusive installation as a source of security lighting.
+Instead, I opted for recessed soffit lights under the eaves for a clean and unobtrusive installation as a source of security lighting.

 And, as a bonus, the LED bulbs only use 5.5 Watts a piece.
 So, even if I leave them on all night (which I decided to do), they only use 0.044 kWh/day.
 At a cost of $0.12/kWh, that's a total yearly cost of $1.92.